drSandraMartin/drSandraMartin.github.io/content/post/Talk_Lab_Adria_2025/index.md

 profile: false
 ---

-I was invited for a talk at the lab meeting of the Language Testing And Brain Surgery Lab at University of Groningen headed by Adrià Rofes.
+This autumn, I had the chance to share my research at several events: the Berlin Neuroscience Meeting, the Language Testing and Brain Surgery Lab at the University of Groningen (led by Adrià Rofes), and the Linguistics in Verona (LiVe) meeting.

-annual meeting of the German Aphasia Society (GAB).
-I presented recent results on the neural basis of semantic control.
-We use voxel- and disconnectome-mapping in chronic aphasia to disentangle the role of frontal and temporal regions in semantic control.
-Stay tuned for a preprint coming soon!
+It was great to exchange ideas and receive thoughtful feedback while presenting new results from my work on executive control in language processing across the adult lifespan.